 Periscope Data (www.periscopedata.com)

 While Periscope Data may have started more as a tool for data analysts to use inside the business, it certainly hasn't remained that way.
 More recent releases have included features such as an analytic buider for non-SQL experts that make the platform worth serious consideration for data product teams.
 Periscope is an interesting hybrid of visual dashboard design blended with SQL query construction that allows teams to see exactly what's happening with the data.
 Periscope was a subject of one of our “Vendors You Should Know” reviews recently.
+NOTE: Periscope Data was recently acquired by Sisense (who asked not to be included here) and will be removed from this list in future versions.

 Qlik has been a major player in the analytic space for many years now and they offer embedded analytics as well as enterprise capabilities.
 Although I’ve seen large Qlik deployments of enterprise analytics, I can’t speak to their embedded capabilities.

-ThoughSpot has an interesting take on the analytics apace, encouraging users to search, rather than manipulate charts and tables directly.
+ThoughSpot has a great take on the analytics apace, encouraging users to search, rather than manipulate charts and tables directly.
 They offer beautiful-looking visuals coupled with powerful search trchnology that allows a user to receive analytical insights by typing simple questions.
 Product teams can embed dashbaords, charts, or search capabilities into their product.
 This could be a very interesting option for data product teams looking to add "ad hoc" analytics into a data product without requiring users to build charts themselves.